Picking NPA constraints from a randomly sampled quantum moment matrix: Introduction

 \section{Introduction}

-Recently, we have observed a significant increase in interest in the possibilities of using various methods of quantum information processing for purposes traditionally of interest to classical Information and Communication Technology (ICT) methods, such as cryptography.
-One of the most innovative approaches to this field is the so-called device-independent (DI) cryptography~\cite{Yao98,DIreview}, which allows the design of cryptographic devices using quantum technologies, such as quantum entanglement~\cite{H4}, in which it is possible to obtain trust in its functioning, even in a situation where we do not trust its vendor.
+Recently, a significant increase in interest in the use of quantum information processing methods for tasks traditionally associated with classical Information and Communication Technology (ICT), such as cryptography, has been observed.
+One of the most innovative approaches in this direction is the so-called device-independent (DI) cryptography~\cite{Yao98,DIreview}, which allows for the design of cryptographic protocols based on quantum technologies, such as quantum entanglement~\cite{H4}, providing security guarantees even in scenarios where the internal functioning of the devices, or their vendor, is not trusted.

-Rapid development of DI cryptography would not be possible without the simultaneous development of numerical methods that allow their effective and efficient analysis, such as the Navascués-Pironio-Acín (NPA) hierarchies~\cite{NPA1,NPA2}.
-One of their spectacular successes was an application to an experiment data analysis that was the first to generate chunks of data certified to be random under the laws of quantum physics~\cite{Pironio10}.
+The rapid development of DI cryptography would not be possible without the parallel development of numerical methods enabling its effective analysis, such as the Navascués--Pironio--Acín (NPA) hierarchy~\cite{NPA1,NPA2}.
+One of its notable successes is its application to experimental data analysis, leading to the first generation of data certified to be random under the laws of quantum physics~\cite{Pironio10}.

-NPA hierarchies allow for a convenient approximation of the set of quantum probabilities using semi-definite programming (SDP) methods, as will be discussed later in this paper.
-Many of the research groups using this method employ their private local implementations~\cite{PiotrThesis}, which usually have limited functionality due to the implementation complexity of NPA with an arbitrary number of involved parties, and an arbitrarily large level, as discussed below.
-The only widely used implementation of the NPA method is the package ncpol2sdpa~\cite{ncpol2sdpa} by Peter Wittek, of blessed memory.
+The NPA hierarchy provides a sequence of outer approximations to the set of quantum correlations via semi-definite programming (SDP)~\cite{doi:10.1137/1038003,mironowicz2024semi}.
+Many research groups employ private implementations of this method~\cite{PiotrThesis}, which often have limited functionality due to the complexity of constructing NPA relaxations for an arbitrary number of parties and hierarchy levels.
+The only widely used implementations are the \texttt{ncpol2sdpa} package~\cite{ncpol2sdpa} by Peter Wittek and a Julia implementation by Erik Woodhead~\cite{woodhead2024quantumnpa}.